satrianovian20/Offline-ai-chat-coding-gui/README.md

 Change hostname (127.0.0.1 or localhost)

 🖥️ How to Use
-Run _py test.cmd first.
+1. Run _py test.cmd first.

-Will Launch LLaMA_Server_Port_Detector.py after Run _py test.cmd first.
+2. Will Launch LLaMA_Server_Port_Detector.py after Run _py test.cmd first.

+3. Click 'Jalankan llama-server.exe'.

-Click 🔍 Detect Port.
+4. Click 🔍 Detect Port.

-Once an active port is found, you can click 📋 Copy Port or 🔌 Test Connection.
+5. Once an active port is found, you can click 📋 Copy Port or 🔌 Test Connection.

 💡 Notes
 This script uses tkinter and http.client.